arctern-io/arctern-bootcamp/shtruck_en/README.md

 ```
 ![](pic/one_trace_on_road.png)

-By zooming, we can see that all the location is on the road:
+By zooming out, we can see that all the locations are on the road:

 ![](pic/one_trace_on_road_zoom_up.png)

 ### 4. Road analysis

-We learned that there are 74,693 road network information records in Shanghai, but it is impossible for trucks to cross all roads.
-We will analyze the roads where trucks travel to see the roads with the highest frequency.
+There are 74,693 road network records in Shanghai, but trucks will not cross all roads.
+So, we will analyze the roads that the truck passes by to see which roads have the highest passing-by frequency.

-- #### Draw the road where trucks travel
+#### Draw the road where trucks travel

-First filter out all the roads that the truck passes:
+First, filter out all the roads that the truck passes:

 ```python
 all_roads=arctern.nearest_road(sh_roads,sh_on_road_df.on_road)